Rendell Ashton MD, FACP, FCCP

 Beachwood Family Health Center

-After training at Case Western Reserve University / University Hospitals Medical Center, I was on faculty at University of Michigan.
-I was drawn back to Cleveland in 2004 and chose Cleveland Clinic because of its dedication to excellence in education and patient care throughout the community in Northeast Ohio.
+I have been with Cleveland Clinic since 2006 because of its dedication to excellence in education and patient care throughout the community in Northeast Ohio.

-As Directory of Ambulatory experience and the primary care track for the Internal Medicine Residency Program, I have been able to interact closely with the residents, facilitate real-life outpatient practice experiences, and maximize the ambulatory curriculum.
+It has been a privilege to be a part of the Internal Medicine residency leadership team for most of my time here.
+Previously in my role as Director of Ambulatory experience and currently as the Director of Ambulatory experience in Community medicine, I have been able to interact closely with the residents, facilitate real-life outpatient practice experiences, and maximize the ambulatory curriculum.
 Cleveland Clinic allows high quality primary care with the availability of highly specialized tertiary care for patients in the regional community.
 I believe this is what makes Cleveland Clinic unique.
-I am excited to help guide our new and current residents through their training and hope to continue to encourage residents to consider primary care as a career path, all the while supporting a well-rounded Internal Medicine academic teaching program.
+I am excited that I am able to help guide our new and current residents through their training and hope to continue to encourage residents to consider primary care as a career path, all the while supporting a well-rounded Internal Medicine academic teaching program.

 Brian Mandell, MD, PhD

 Director of Scholarship

 Editor-in-Chief, Cleveland Clinic Journal of Medicine

 Staff, Department of Rheumatic & Immunologic Disease